 Circumcision is a surgery to remove the skin covering the end of the penis.
 This skin is called the foreskin.
 This surgery is most often done 1 or 2 days after a baby boy’s birth.
 Circumcision can also be done on older boys.
 This can be more complex.
 An older boy may need medicine (general anesthesia) to put him to sleep during the procedure.

 In some cultures, circumcision is a religious practice or a tradition.
-It is most common in Jewish and Islamic faiths.
+It's most common in Jewish and Islamic faiths.
 In the U.S., newborn circumcision is not required.
-It is an elective procedure.
+It's an elective procedure.
 This means you can choose to have your child circumcised or not.
 Circumcision is often done 1 to 2 days after birth.
-It is helpful to decide before your baby is born.
+It's helpful to decide before your baby is born.

 The AAP has found that the health benefits of circumcision are greater than the risks.
 But the AAP also found that these benefits are not great enough to advise that all newborn baby boys be circumcised.
 Parents must decide what is best for their baby.

 Circumcision has some risks.
 But the rate of problems is low.
 The most common risks are bleeding and infection.

 The skin of the penis is also very sensitive after a circumcision.
 The area can get irritated from contact with the baby’s diaper or with the ammonia in urine.
 This can be treated by putting petroleum jelly on the penis for a few days.

 There may be other risks.
 This depends on your baby’s health.
 Talk about any concerns you have with the healthcare provider before the surgery.

 Make sure the healthcare provider fully explains the procedure.
 Ask if anesthetic is used for a circumcision.
 The AAP advises anesthetic.
 This helps reduce a baby’s pain during the procedure.